Lincoln and Welland Regiment

 The Lincoln and Welland Regiment is a Primary Reserve infantry regiment of the Canadian Army based in St. Catharines, Ontario.

-The regimental colonel-in-chief is the Duchess of Edinburgh and the regimental motto is Non nobis sed patriæ, "Not for us but for our country".
+The regimental colonel-in-chief is Sophie, Duchess of Edinburgh, and the regimental motto is Non nobis sed patriæ, "Not for us but for our country".

 History

 Perpetuated units 1794–1863

-In 1794, John Butler, who had commanded Butler’s Rangers during the American Revolution was appointed Commanding Officer of three battalions of Nassau Militia.
+In 1794, John Butler, who had commanded Butler's Rangers during the American Revolution was appointed Commanding Officer of three battalions of Nassau Militia.
 Nassau (later Home District) was one of the Districts of Upper Canada, Niagara being only part of the district.
 By 1791 the battalions had a strength of 835 all ranks.

 With the reorganization of the province into sixteen counties in 1792, Lincoln County (with 20 townships) came into existence.
 The militia was renamed and the Lincoln Militia, with three battalions came into being, some 849 strong.
 By 1794, Butler was a full colonel with four battalions reporting 976 all ranks.
 Many of the officers, NCOs and men had served with Butler’s Rangers during the Revolution and had received land grants in Niagara for this service.
 There is, however, no lineal connection of the Lincoln and Welland Regiment to Butler’s Rangers.

 By 1808, there were five regiments of Lincoln Militia: